uscensusbureau/SABLE/README.md

 ## Software

-SABLE is based on two main pieces of open-source software: Apache Nutch and Python.
+SABLE is based on two main pieces of open-source software: Apache Nutch, a Java-based web crawler, and Python.
 Nutch is used to crawl websites, discover PDFs, and compile a training set of documents for model building.
 Python is used to extract text from PDFs and to fit and evaluate classification models.
 For PDFs containing useful data, templates in the form of Python programs can be developed to scrape the data.
 SABLE uses the following Python modules: scikit-learn, Natural Language Toolkit (NLTK), PDFMiner (Python 2.X version), and PDFMiner3K (a Python 3.X port of PDFMiner).

 ## Description of Contents